 At 1045 another 40-year-old soldier, Frenchman Augustin Trebuchon, was taking a message to troops by the River Meuse saying that soup would be served at 1130 after the peace when he too was killed.
 Augustin Trebuchon’s grave, along with all those French soldiers killed on 11 November 1918 – is marked 10 November 1918.
 It is said that after the war France was so ashamed that men would die on the final day that they had all the graves backdated.

 Just minutes before 1100, again around Mons, a 25-year-old Canadian Private George Lawrence Price was on the trail of retreating German soldiers.
 It was street fighting, Private Price had just entered a cottage as the Germans left through the back.
-On emerging out into the street he was struck by the bullet which killed him.
+On emerging out into the street he was struck by a bullet which killed him.

 But even Pte Price’s death, timed at 1058, was not thought to be the last but is generally accepted as such.

 Further south in the Argonne region of France, US soldier Henry Gunther was involved in a final charge against totally astonished German troops, who knew the Armistice would occur in seconds!
 He too was shot.

 The Baltimore Private – ironically of German descent – was dead.
 It was 1059 and Henry Gunther is now recognised as the last soldier to be killed, in action, in World War One.